 5131 Waiters 5212 Street Food Salespersons 5246 Food Service Counter Attendants

-In this case the higher level of skill required for client service takes precedence over the simple food preparation tasks, in line with priority rule (a) specified in Section 4.2 above.
+In this case the higher level of skill required for client service takes precedence over the simple food preparation tasks, in line with priority rule (a) specified in section 4.2 above.

-Chefs and cooks who prepare more complex dishes and also provide direct service to clients should be classified as chefs or cooks, in line with priority rule (b) specified in Section 4.2 above
+Chefs and cooks who prepare more complex dishes and also provide direct service to clients should be classified as chefs or cooks, in line with priority rule (b) specified in section 4.2 above

 Although the boundaries between these groups are relatively clear conceptually, it may be more difficult in practice to establish national rules on how to classify particular jobs based on limited information, such as the occupation title and a short task description.
 Occupation titles like “chef” and “head cook” may generally be coded with confidence to Unit Group 3434: Chefs.
 The term “cook” without further qualification or information would generally be coded to 5120: Cooks.